Psychiatric Drug Therapy

 Five categories of drugs are commonly used to treat the mania and depression of bipolar.
 Research supports that they can reduce symptoms and the frequency of relapse.
 Regrettably, they are far from a complete solution.

-Bipolar is best considered in a broader context that considers the drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available.
+Bipolar is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed choices about care.

 Bipolar drugs benefits, risks, & limitations